Paolo97Gll/Raytracer.jl/docs/src/index.md

 Saving final image to 'demo.jpg'... done!
 ```

 The CLI tool has more advanced features, like the generation of animations.
-But using the package from the REPL give more flexibility.
+But using the package from the REPL gives more flexibility.

 ## Installation